robinrojh/tp/docs/UserGuide.md

 - There exists some fields that are mandatory for this function.
 These fields include their name, phone_number, address and a (subscription) plan.

 **Note:** <br/>
 - You can insert any information for the plan attribute.
-This behavior is intended because there are varying formats specified by the different telecommunications company.
+This behavior is intended because there are varying formats specified by the different telecommunications companies.

 > :bulb: **Tip:** Our User Guide uses PLAN NAME + BANDWIDTH for inserting plan attribute, such as PLAN 50GBPs.
 But feel free to customize!

 **Example:** <br/>
 In Command Line Interface (CLI):
 - `addClient n/Apple p/91234561 e/apple@example.com a/311, Bedok Ave 3, #01-15 l/Plan 50GBps t/corporate`
-  - This triggers the addition of a Client into your Client list.
+  - This triggers the addition of a Client to your Client list.
   - Result shows: `New client added: Apple; Phone: 91234561; Email: apple@example.com; Address: 311, Bedok Ave 3, #01-15; Plan: Plan 50GBps; Tags: [corporate]`

 In Application: ![Ui](images/addClientGUI.png)